columbia/SmartInv/README.md

 To be released before conference presentation in May - stay tuned.

-**The project release date applies to Columbia internal access only**
+**The projected release date applies to Columbia internal access only**

 Projected Release Schedule: